-When a general ground closure is declared, Sport and Recreation Facilities staff in the Sportsground Office will place a recorded message on the hotline (6207 5957) and will endeavour to advise media outlets and other key contact points by email by 9.00am on the day.
-E-mail messages are also sent to all peak bodies, the day's hirers, government schools, radio stations, and Access Canberra (132281).
+When a general ground closure is declared, Sport and Recreation Facilities staff will place a recorded message on the hotline (6207 5957) and will advise media outlets and other key contact points by email by 9.00am on the day.
+E-mail messages are also sent to all peak bodies, and Access Canberra (132281).